Ideas Are Non-Rival Goods

-In Economics, there's an useful distinction: rival goods and non-rival goods.
+In economics, there's a useful distinction: rival goods and non-rival goods.

 For rival goods, consumption by one individual implies that another individual cannot make equal use of it.

-Are examples of rival goods: food, land, and most consumer goods.
+Examples of rival goods include food, land, and most consumer goods.
 If Alice purchases a dozen eggs, those same eggs can't go to Bob's house.
-If Bob sits on seat 3F on the air plane, Alice can't seat at the same spot.
+If Bob sits in seat 3F on the airplane, Alice can't sit in the same spot.

 Non-rival goods, on the other hand, are not depleted through consumption.

-Prime examples of non-rival goods are: information and art.
-Other examples, up to a point, are public infrastructure and places.
+Prime examples of non-rival goods include information and art.
+Other examples, up to a point, are public infrastructure and public spaces.

 Alice getting to know today's news doesn't hinder Bob's ability to do the same.
 Alice's quiet enjoyment of a piece of music doesn't detract from Bob's enjoyment.

-Getting to know more and newfound knowledge doesn't detract from anyone's ability to do the same.
+Gaining more knowledge doesn't detract from anyone else's ability to do the same.

-Good ideas, especially when put to good use, multiply the experiential and material wealth on the world.
+Good ideas, especially when put to good use, multiply the experiential and material wealth in the world.

 Ideas must be set free.